corrode/corrode.github.io/content/blog/simple/index.md

 The same principle applies to coding.
 Don't try to architect the perfect solution on your first attempt.
-Write the naive implementation first, then let your inner editor refine it.
+Write the naïve implementation first, then let your inner editor refine it.
 Switch off that inner critic.
 Who knows?
-You might just come up with a simpler design.
+You might just come up with a simpler design!

 ### Resist the Temptation To Optimize Early